 Eleanor only reappeared on the movie screen in two short documentaries as herself, in the late 1940's and then in a cameo appearance in 'Duchess of Idaho', starring Esther Williams, in which she dances a boogie-woogie style number, again as herself.

 She then returned to her private life, emerging in May 1952, to appear as a guest star on an episode of 'Four Star Revue' with Danny Thomas and June Havoc.
 Around this time, she was ordained a minister of the Unity Church and was able to devote herself to charitable organizations and religious work including hosting a Sunday morning TV program for young people for 2 years from 1953 entitled 'The Faith of Our Children' which won an Emmy Award.

-Eleanor and Glen Ford divorced in 1959.
+Eleanor and Glenn Ford divorced in 1959.
 It was not an amicable divorce and she alleged cruelty by her ex-husband.
 In order to earn money she began a new career as a nightclub entertainer, playing top spots in New York and Las Vegas.
-Her live performances continued well into the 1960s during which time she also made several guest appearances on television, including on The Ed Sullivan Show and The Hollywood Palace.
+Her live performances continued well into the 1960's during which time she also made several guest appearances on television, including on The Ed Sullivan Show and The Hollywood Palace.

 In 1981, she received the Ellie Award to honor her outstanding contribution to the film musical.

 Eleanor Powell died on February 11, 1982 from cancer.
 She was 69.
 As a church minister her remains were placed in a bronze replica of the bible at the Hollywood Forever Cemetery in Hollywood.

 Queen High (uncredited)

 Broadway Melody of 1938

 Broadway Melody of 1940